Last Updated: Aug 30, 2017

 What to Do For Church Group Christmas Party Games

 Christmas party games for a church group should be focused on the reason for the season.
-Christmas games for a church group can be Santa-oriented or can even involve bible games with a fun Christmas twist.
+Christmas games for a church group can involve bible games such as guessing popular Christmas bible verses to add a fun Christmas twist.
 When planning your church group Christmas party games, keep these tips in mind:

 Show off the talent among members of your church group by playing games that let everyone exhibit their creative ideas.
 Whether that’s recreating a scene from the bible, or having fun with Christmas charades, your church group will love to take party in playing during the Christmas party.